Here’s what you need to know…

 Training wise, I’ve tried it all: powerlifting style, Olympic style, and of course, bodybuilding style.

-All of them worked, of course...for awhile, but the one that I keep coming back to, the one that never fails me, is one of the most basic and ancient — in bodybuilding terms — routines of all.
-It's the basic Push/Pull system, presumably invented by that scoundrel, Joe Weider.
+All of them worked, for awhile, but the one that I keep coming back to, the one that never fails me, is one of the most basic – in bodybuilding terms – routines of all.
+It’s the push-pull system.

 You Avoid Overstressing Body Parts

-Most people would have said you avoid overtraining, but I don't think overtraining is all that common and that, if it occurs, it takes months and month of going to physical extremes.
+Most people would have said you avoid overtraining, but I don’t think overtraining is all that common and that, if it occurs, it takes months of going to physical extremes.